Applied Acoustics Systems’ latest effort in physical modeled software instruments is a “creative percussion synthesizer”.

 Access to different parameters such as the material of the resonators, their tuning and hit position allow for the creation of a vast range of realistic and creative instruments and sonic colors.
 Whether real, innovative, or with an ethnic touch, Chromaphone will fill your music with rich and organic tones.

-Sound is generated with mallet and noise modules which excite the two resonators.
+The sound of Chromaphone is generated with mallet and noise modules which excite the two resonators.
 The mallet has controls for volume, stiffness, noise and noise color; the noise module uses a white noise generator + multi-mode filter, with dedicated envelope.
 Both sources can be mixed.

 Various resonator types are available: string, open and closed tube, plate, membrane, bar, and a marimba bar.
 A manual mode lets you adjust the frequency of up to four different partials.